 To find out where air is leaking within your home, its handy to loan a thermal imaging camera from the Sustainable Homes Kit at the Goldfield Library.

 Then fill in any gaps identified such as under floors, behind walls, in ceilings, under doors and around windows.
+Installing ceiling insulation (highest priority) or unfloor is one of the most effective ways to improve thermal efficiency and reduce energy costs.
 Having good blinds (ideally honeycomb/cellular blinds) can also help with passive cooling and heating.
 If you can afford it double glazing/coating on your windows will also better insulate and sound proof your home as well.

 Visit these websites for more information about split system heating and cooling: